tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The pulsating band of chuul-flesh inside a bony cage sits on your lower back, exchanging blood and injecting substances into your organs.

-_Always:_ Increase your maximum hp by +4 (champion: +10 hp; epic: +25 hp).
+_Always:_ Increase your maximum hp by +4, +10 hp at champion tier, and +25 hp at epic tier.
 Whenever you take ongoing damage, reduce that damage by your level.

 **Quirk:** Odd gait from reconfigured pelvis.